Property Compliance Certificates When Selling: Your Permits for the Hunt

 If the fence was altered or extended since the previous certificate was issued, a new one is required regardless of the prior certificate's age.
 Confirm with your installer when the system was last certified.

 Certificates protect the buyer from inheriting a safety risk they didn't know about.
 They protect the seller from liability after transfer.
-And they protect the conveyancer from registering a sale that violates the law.
-All three parties benefit from certificates being in order before the offer is signed, not scrambled for after.
+And they protect the conveyancer from registering a sale that breaks the law.
+All three benefit from the certificates being in order early in selling a house, before the offer is signed, rather than scrambled for afterwards.

 A cautionary tale